Henry E. Hardtner: Political career

 In 1910, Hardtner was elected as the first state representative from the newly established La Salle Parish, carved from the hilly western half of Catahoula Parish.
 He pushed for various forestry and conservation bills but constantly ran into the problem of a lack of available funding.
 His Act 261 of 1910 established the first reforestation contracts, under which state and local governments assessed cutover lands at a lowered valuation for taxable purposes provided that timber was grown and maintained on the land.

 Hardtner was the first president of the La Salle Parish Police Jury, the equivalent of a county commission in other states, having served from 1908 to 1910 and 1912 to 1920.
 His two-year representative term extended from 1910 to 1912.
 He was a state senator from 1924 to 1928 and was earlier a delegate to the 1921 convention that rewrote the Louisiana Constitution, which included some basic provisions regarding forestry.
 Hardtner was defeated for renomination in the 1928 Democratic primary by future Governor Oscar K. Allen, a protégé of Huey Pierce Long, Jr. Allen, however, quickly left the state Senate to become chairman of the Louisiana Highway Commission, after the Louisiana Supreme Court ruled that no one could hold executive and legislative offices simultaneously.
 He was hence succeeded in the upper chamber of the legislatured by fellow Democrat James L. Anderson.

 In the 1900 general election, he ran on the William McKinley/Theodore Roosevelt ticket as a Republican for the United States House of Representatives, as Louisiana supported the Democrat William Jennings Bryan.
 He subsequently joined the majority Democrats in order to hold parish and state office, then practically excluded to Republican candidates.
 Hardtner polled 628 votes (9.2 percent) to Ransdell's 6,172 (90.8 percent).
-Hardtner was the last Republican even to seek the Fifth District House seat until 1976, when Frank Spooner, an oil and natural gas landman from Monroe, unsuccessfully challenged the Democratifc nominee, Jerry Huckaby. of Bienville Parish.
+Hardtner was the last Republican even to seek the Fifth District House seat until 1976, when Frank Spooner, an oil and natural gas landman from Monroe, unsuccessfully challenged the Democratic nominee, Jerry Huckaby. of Bienville Parish.
 In the Democratic primary, Huckaby had unseated veteran Representative Otto E. Passman of Monroe.